JL907/Jinx/README.md

 * Neon Sky for helping figuring out homing issue on multiplayer
 * All the Kofi Supporters
 * League of Legends
+* Special Thanks to Dyzcroll for creating custom jump animation for Jinx.
+* Special Thanks to Smallegreen for the humongous support

 ## Future Plans
 * Better Networking for multiplayer play.